kallahir/AlbumTrackr-iOS/README.md

 ## Known issues

  - [SOLVED] ~~In the Profile view when you unfollow an artist the cells that are not appearing in the screen,at the moment, have an weird behavior~~ [SOLUTION] The image was missing a constraint to the cell, the constraint was connected to the content view
- - In the Artist view, after you choose an artist form the Profile view, the back button is showing the name of the previous view, but should not be likes this
+ - [SOLVED] ~~In the Artist view, after you choose an artist form the Profile view, the back button is showing the name of the previous view, but should not be likes this~~ [SOLUTION] Remove the username from the navigattion controller so it would behavior normally

 ## Next steps